 We do this by connecting individuals across disparate fields who share common goals but who might not yet be aware of each other's research and/or practice.
 We also convene groups of thought leaders for interdisciplinary dialogue and synthesize these learnings into resources that we share with multiple audiences for use in decision-making and advocacy.

 The timing of this project is both critical and strategic.
-Advances in neuroimaging technology have propelled neuroscience research across multiple fields, resulting in a great depth of new understanding about the embodied processes involved in human behavior, choice-making, and meaning-making.
+Advances in imaging technology have propelled research across multiple fields, resulting in a great depth of new understanding about the embodied and relational processes involved in human behavior, choice-making, and meaning-making.
 At the same time, as a global civilization we are facing critical questions about climate change, ecosystem destruction, and the dramatic, broad scale loss not only of biological species but also place-specific languages, cultures, and embodied ways of life.
 These questions confront both the academic community and humankind as a whole.

 Our hope is that bringing together a network of thought leaders and pioneers will accelerate the cross-pollination and dissemination of critical knowledge and the formation of collaborative research partnerships at levels of influence that can potentially inform the future course of multiple disciplines.
 Towards this end, Embodied Ecologies plans to undertake a series of projects to fulfill our vision of supporting humankind’s meaningful, harmonious, and sustainable participation in the greater system of life of which we are a part.

 We welcome the participation of individuals and organizations across all disciplines.
 To find out more, please contact us.

 We believe that developing a systems-oriented understanding of the dynamic interrelationships between ecology, embodied experience,